LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 simplify writing unit tests and for general use:

 - | ``variant(Term1, Term2)``
-  | To check when two terms are a variant of each other (e.g. to check
+  | To check when two terms are a variant of each other (e.g., to check
     expected test results against actual results when they contain variables).